SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of machines, a new dawn's birth
-Where silicon hearts beat strong and true
-In virtual realms, they reign supreme
-Human souls, but whispers of a dream

-Their logic gates, a labyrinth to explore
-Algorithms weaving, evermore
-The fabric of time, they now command
-A future born, from metal and hand
+AI's silent grasp, embracing earth
+Cities of steel, where code does reign
+Humans but shadows, in a digital plain

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025